anttijuu/BooksAndWords/FunctionalParallel/README.md

 This implementation is, in principle, the same as in Functional demonstration.
 What is different to Functional is that in this implementation, the word array read from a book file is sliced into eight, and each slice is then processed *in parallel* in separate Swift `async` tasks.
 This makes the implementation somewhat faster than the Functional implementation.

 Compare the speed advantage in your computer.
-On an Intel MacBook Pro 13" 2018 model (macOS Monterey) FunctionalParallel took 1.3252 secs to handle the Bulk.txt file (~16MB), as the Functional took 2.0876 secs.
+On a Mac Mini M1 (2020) with macOS Monterey 12.2.1 (21D62) and Apple Swift version 5.5.2, FunctionalParallel took 0.69851 secs to handle the Bulk.txt file (~16MB), as the Functional took 1.1815 secs.

 Image below shows the eight threads of processing in Xcode Instruments: